CoTran: An LLM-based Code Translator using Reinforcement Learning with Feedback from Compiler and Symbolic Execution: Appendix

 \subsection{Reproducibility}

-Our code and the AVATAR-TC dataset are publicly available at \url{https://anonymous.4open.science/r/CoTran}.
-The repository also includes the generated P2J and J2P translations obtained through the SoTA methods and \cotran variants (tabulated in Table~\ref{table:results_translation_fullAppendix}).
-Additionally, we have made a significant effort to make it easy for the user to run the code.
-The root folder in the repository contains a README file that details the folder structure, library dependencies, and steps for running the code.
+Our code and the AVATAR-TC dataset are available at \url{https://github.com/PrithwishJana/CoTran}.
+The repository includes Python-to-Java (P2J) and Java-to-Python (J2P) translations generated by the state-of-the-art translators and \cotran variants (tabulated in Table~\ref{table:results_translation_fullAppendix}).
+We have also made it user-friendly with a README file in the root folder that outlines the folder structure, library dependencies, and instructions for running the code.